What we do...

 Ballentine's Boat Shop (BBS), established in 1974, is tucked away in Cataumet, Massachusetts.
 We front not a harbor or bay, but a cranberry bog.
 BBS has grown, at this same location, from a one-man shop with one small building to a facility with 5 large efficient buildings and a 10 to 13 person staff skilled in woodworking, yacht finishing, rigging, and bronze fabrication.

 Ballentine's now fully maintains boats ranging from Herreshoff 12 1/2 footers to a 58-foot ketch.
 Our emphasis has always been to provide quality service, maintenance and restoration of vintage wooden yachts.
-The Ballentine's crew is meticulous in their carpentry and finish work.
+The Ballentine's crew is meticulous in their carpentry BBS Dinghies and finish work.
 They have restored and continue to maintain an impressive and varied fleet.
-See our Restorations Page to look at our past and current restoration projects.
+Visit our Restorations pages (4 menu items) to see some of our recent restoration projects.

 BBS is probably best known for restoring and maintaining the original Herreshoff 12 1/2 footers.
 Because we service so many of this design, we also fabricate their hardware.
 Our high quality Bronze Hardware is also available for purchase.